WatchTheDocs/WatchTheDocs-spec/README.md

 That's it, you are ready to go!
 WatchTheDocs will automatically generate slides and voice-over based on the layout and content.

+See a prototype example on the (Website)[https://goo.gl/ZPKzMU]

-Here is how it happens:
+Here is how it works:

   1. The top header and paragraphs following it are skipped by default (unless there are no more headers).
 It forms description of the presentation.